 T cells are a type of white blood cell that are a key component of the immune system.
 They circulate around the body looking for any potentially harmful, infected or abnormal cells (e.g. cancer cells).
 Every cell in our body has a number of different proteins on their surface in various quantities, sometimes referred to as receptors or markers.
 The presence or absence of certain protein markers allow T cells to differentiate between harmful and healthy cells.
 Once the T cell identifies a harmful cell, it attaches to the cell (using the protein marker) and either kills the harmful cell directly or sends out a signal to the immune system to kill the cell.

 How do CAR-T cells work?

 CAR-T cells are T cells which have been designed to target a specific protein marker known to be present on cancer cells.
 Therefore, CAR-T cells work just like a normal T cell but with a specific target in mind.

 Are there any CAR-T cells being developed to treat myeloma?

 There are over 10 different types of CAR-T cells being developed to treat myeloma.
 However, these treatments are still in the early stages of development.
 Most of the CAR-T cells being developed to treat myeloma target a protein marker called BCMA.

 The results from early phase clinical trials have shown promise with good response rates and manageable safety.
 However, the duration of response is less than observed in other types of cancers and there are still some concerns about toxicity.

 Are there any CAR-T cell treatments available in the UK?

 CAR-T cell therapy is not routinely available for myeloma patients in the UK.
-There is only one early phase clinical trial evaluating CAR-T cell therapy for myeloma in the UK, known as the APRIL trial.
-This trial has strict recruitment criteria and at the moment most CAR-T trials are only suitable for high-risk or heavily pretreated relapsed and/or refractory (not responding to treatment) myeloma patients.
+There are only two early phase (Phase 1 or 2) clinical trials evaluating CAR-T cell therapy for myeloma in the UK.
+Clinical trials have strict recruitment criteria and at the moment most CAR-T trials are only suitable for high-risk or heavily pretreated relapsed and/or refractory (not responding to treatment) myeloma patients.